 Leonidas Donskis, “On the Boundary of Two Worlds: Lithuanian Philosophy in the Twentieth Century,” Studies in East European Thought, vol. 54, n.
 3, 2002, pp. 179-206, p.
 193.

-Dr. Ekaterina Kalinina will present her work at the Aleksanteri Institute Visiting Fellows Research Seminar on Thursday 29th November 2018 at 14:15 in the Aleksanteri Institute 2nd floor meeting room, Unioninkatu 33, Helsinki.
-The event will be chaired by Dr. Sanna Turoma.
+Dr. Frédéric Tremblay will present his work at the Aleksanteri Institute Visiting Fellows Research Seminar on Thursday 21 February, 2019 at 14:15 in the Aleksanteri Institute 2nd floor meeting room, Unioninkatu 33, Helsinki).
+The event is chaired by Professor Vesa Oittinen.